 Let your kids run around outside.
 Kids like to run.
 We do not.
 But they do.
 Throw a ball.
 Play fetch with them.
 If they grow a tail call your doctor.

 Do yard work.
-Not necessarily mowing your lawn – go pull out weeds, cut down branches that are bothering you with a lopper.
+Not necessarily mowing your lawn – go pull out weeds, or cut down branches that are bothering you with a lopper.
 It feels goooooood.
 Plus you can get a good action shot for Facebook.

 Plant a garden, grow flowers, grow vegetables, grow anything.
 It is so much fun.
 You bond with the dirt.
 Even if you grow only one thing it will make you happy.
-It feels good to eat something homegrown or see a pretty flower come from a seed.
+It feels good to eat something homegrown or to see a pretty flower come from a seed.
 Plus you can totally pull off overalls in you have a garden.

 Keep a plant on your window sill.
 Watching it grow is super satisfying.
 Look at it when your kids are whining to relax.
 Enjoy it’s Borophyl.